-2) Socially-Prescribed Perfectionism where people respond to external societal pressure by trying to appear perfect.
-These people tend to promote their strength and accomplishments, while hiding mistakes and flaws so others have a favorable impression of them.
-Meanwhile, inside they feel inadequate “like an imposter.”
+2) Socially-Prescribed Perfectionism, where people respond to external societal pressure by trying to appear perfect.
+These people tend to promote their strengths and accomplishments while hiding mistakes and flaws, so others have a favorable impression of them.
+Meanwhile, inside, they feel inadequate “like an imposter.”

 Sure, our perfectionism allows us to stretch and create beyond imagined capabilities, but it also handicaps our happiness.
-The outcome is so important that we forget to empower others by truly letting go (assuming, of course, that we’re able to even delegate).
-We become experts at faultfinding—a sure fire way to lose friends and diminish influence.
-Moreover, we get so caught up in the producing the end result that we forget to have fun along the way.
+The outcome is so important that we forget to empower others by truly letting go (assuming, of course, that we’re able to delegate).
+We become experts at faultfinding—a surefire way to lose friends and diminish influence.
+Moreover, we get so caught up in producing the end result that we forget to have fun along the way.

 Self-Compassion as an Antidote

 Kristen Neff, pioneering researcher and author of Self-Compassion, considers self-compassion the perfect antidote to perfectionism.
 “Perfectionism creates a sense of isolation, leading to self-criticism.
 Imperfection is the human experience,” she shared with me.
 “Self-compassion helps us feel safe, secure, loved and reduces the feeling of being threatened.”

 Self-compassion isn’t letting yourself off the hook (akin to not being accountable) so much as giving yourself a break (realizing that imperfections are normal).

 Can you imagine how unbearable it would be to live with someone who was totally perfect?
 This perpetual Pollyanna would turn her pert nose down on your pitiful shortcomings.
 It’s our mistakes that make us humble.
 Imagine how intolerable we’d be if we never made a mistake.
 We would probably be more judgmental and less empathetic and compassionate.
 It’s our screw-ups that make us endearing, approachable, and lovable.